shiya/2-day-view-and-data-workshop/day-1/README.md

 ```

 You can set up your own local environment, or just use an online service.
 I used [mLab](https://mlab.com/), it has a free version for testing.

+##After Class
+- Write an app that gets a token from the Autodesk server every 30 minutes
+  - Save the token and all the info in a database
+  - retrieve the token every time you make a REST API call
+  - refresh the token when it expires
+  - pass the token to client-side to show you've got it